tmodoux/table-football/README.md

 # Table-football

-Simple program to keep track of the score during table-football games
+Simple service to keep track of the score during table-football games

 The stack consists of: